 The online database is accompanied by a printed version of the collection catalogue.
 This is fully illustrated and, in addition to the texts on the individual works in the collection, contains two introductory essays on the collection's history and composition.
-This publication is available in the shop of the Friends of the National Gallery.
+This publication is available in the Webshop of the Staatliche Museen zu Berlin (only in german).

 All provenances of the works created between 1905 and 1945, i.e. each object’s complete history with regard to owners, sales, and acquisitions, were examined in cooperation with the Zentralarchiv der Staatlichen Museen zu Berlin (Central Archive of the National Museums in Berlin).
 In addition, systematic research on cultural property subject to Nazi persecution has been carried out in recent years where there was a concrete suspicion of wrongdoing and in the form of case studies.
 Specific groups of works, for example that of the former “Gallery of the 20th Century” in West Berlin (around 500 works created up to 1945) or of the Museum Berggruen (135 works before 1945) were researched over the past several years.
 The collection of works transferred from the Dresdner Bank to the National Museums in 1935 (a total of approximately 90 works currently in the Nationalgalerie) is also the subject of ongoing research.
 The results of these projects have been incorporated into the catalogue.
 There is still a need for further research into the provenance of certain individual works.